 The Curriculum Committee meets twice a month for up to two hours each meeting.
-The Regular Meeting schedule for the academic year is posted to the committee web site prior to the start of the fall semester.
+The regular meeting schedule for the academic year is posted to the committee web site prior to the start of the fall semester.
 In accordance with the requirements of the Brown Act, all Curriculum Committee agendas will be publicly posted 72 hours prior to regularly scheduled meetings.
-Special Meetings may be called by the Curriculum Committee Co-Chairs no later than 24 hour and will not consider additions to the agenda.
+Special Meetings may be called by the Curriculum Committee Co-Chairs no later than 24 hours prior to regularly scheduled meetings and will not consider additions to the agenda.